Learn how to review the Privacy Report in Safari on iPhone, iPad, and Mac to find out which sites track your activity when browsing the web.

-Apple introduced an easy-to-access website Privacy Report in the updated Safari browser.
+With attention to privacy, Apple’s browser lets you view website Privacy Report with a tap.
 And the details you’ll find in the Privacy Report are more informative than you might expect.
 Here, we’ll show you how to view the website Privacy Report and the information you’ll find.

 Intelligent Tracking Prevention in Safari

-The feature is used on iOS and macOS, was implemented in 2017 and, of course, is part of the Privacy Report implementation with iOS 14 and iPadOS 14.
+The feature is used on iOS and macOS, and is part of the Privacy Report implementation with iOS 14, iPadOS 14, macOS Big Sur, and later.

 - Another privacy-related Apple ad focuses on Safari’s anti-tracking measures